 It can be hard to believe, but according to research by Business Insider, 79% of employees would rather stay in a job where they feel valued, even if it means earning less.
 Even though monetary compensation is important, Millennials and Gen Z value fringe benefits too.
 This could be an opportunity to benefit both, the organization and its talent.

-These additional compensations serve multiple purposes, here’s an exploration of why offering fringe benefits is crucial and the advantages it brings:
+These additional compensations, along with small business employee benefits, serve multiple purposes, here’s an exploration of why offering fringe benefits is crucial and the advantages it brings:

 • Employee Satisfaction: When employees feel their well-being is valued through comprehensive benefits packages, they are more likely to experience higher job satisfaction.